emilydavies092/password-generator/README.md

 # password-generator
-This website is a randomized password generator.
+The website https://emilydavies092.github.io/password-generator/ is a randomized password generator.

 To create a new, secured password: